An adult male Satin Bowerbird with beautiful dark blue plumage.

 There are often many other young bowerbirds in the Forest Gallery.
-These are the most recent offspring of Jack and Brittney – all the older birds have gone to new homes at zoos and wildlife parks around Australia.
-Otherwise the Forest Gallery would be very crowded!
+These are the most recent offspring of Brittney.
+All the older birds have gone to new homes at zoos and wildlife parks around Australia, otherwise the Forest Gallery would be very crowded!

 The leg bands on the bowerbirds help us keep track of who is who in the Gallery, but they don't hurt the birds.